 - 1/2 teaspoon salt

 - Soak the cranberries in the orange juice in a small bowl.

 - Preheat the oven to 350 degrees and spray a 9×5 loaf pan with baking spray.

-- Sift together flour, baking powder, baking soda, and salt.
+- Sift together flour, sugar, baking powder, baking soda, and salt.

-- In a large bowl, whisk together vegetable oil, egg and soaked cranberries and orange juice until well combined.
+- In a large bowl, whisk together vegetable oil, egg and soaked cranberries, orange juice and orange zest until well combined.

 - Whisk in the dry ingredients until just combined.

 - Bake for 1 hour, or until a toothpick comes out clean.